UberM1/netbird_terraformer/README.md

-# NetBird Standalone Terraform Importer
+# NetBird terraformer Terraform Importer

-A modular, standalone tool to import NetBird resources into Terraform configuration files.
-This tool isolates the NetBird provider functionality to avoid gRPC version conflicts with the main Terraformer project and follows the existing codebase patterns for maximum modularity.
+A modular, terraformer tool to import NetBird resources into Terraform configuration files.
+This tool isolates the NetBird provider functionality to avoid gRPC version conflicts with the main Terraformer project.

-## 🚀 Features
+## Features

 - **Modular Architecture**: Clean separation of concerns with dedicated generators for each resource type
 - **Complete Resource Coverage**: Imports all NetBird resource types with full attribute support